Bakery Style Gluten Free Keto Chocolate Chip Muffins

 - You could use melted unsalted butter instead of the liquid oil.
 It may make the muffins more cakey versus tender crumbed though.

 - I have never tried an egg replacement or flax eggs in this recipe because eggs are needed for structure.
-Find an almond flour recipe instead.
+Find an almond flour recipe instead or one using King Arthur gluten-free flour..

 - If you want to try a different sweetener other than stevia like coconut sugar, or brown sugar, stick to using a 1/4 measuring cup at most.
 Remember it can also change the texture of the muffin.

-- You can try replacing the oil with 1 mashed banana if you are not watching your carbs, to make gluten free banana chocolate chip muffins!
+- You can try replacing the oil with 1 mashed banana if you are not watching your carbs, to make gluten free banana chocolate chip muffins.
+You can of course leave out the chocolate chips if you want to make plain gluten-free banana muffins.

 Equipment